kamranisg/Deep_Learning_Hub/README.md

 ## Deep_Learning_Hub
 Welcome to my Deep Learning Hub !!

 A big thanks to the Internet and social media that helped us generate huge amounts of data to explore with.
-Today, understanding deep learning is not limited to universities but has become an integral part in running huge organisations.
+Today, understanding deep learning is not limited to just universities but has become an integral part in running huge organisations and Multi-National companies.

 I hope to add interesting projects and source codes in this repository